Iraqi PM says Islamic State plans subway attacks in U.S. and Paris

 In the past, the United States had received threats that various militant groups were targeting transportation systems but there is no recent information about an imminent plan by Islamic State, one U.S. official said, speaking on the condition of anonymity.

-Abadi also said that Iraq did not want to see foreign "boots on the ground," but stressed the value of providing air cover, saying Iraq's air force did not have sufficient capability.
+Abadi also said that Iraqi did not want to see foreign "boots on the ground," but stressed the value of providing air cover for the country, saying that the Iraqi air force did not have sufficient capability.

 Earlier on Thursday, France said it would increase security on transport and in public places after a French tourist was killed in Algeria, and said it was ready to support all states that requested its help to fight terror.

-(Additional reporting by Mark Hosenball and Ian Simpson in Washington; Frank McGurty, Steve Holland and Rodrigo Campos in New York; Nicolas Bertin in Paris and Ned Parker in Baghdad; Editing by Jason Szep, Tom Brown, David Gregorio and Lisa Shumaker)
+(Additional reporting by Mark Hosenball and Ian Simpson in Washington, Frank McGurty, Jonathan Allen and Steve Holland in New York, Nicolas Bertin in Paris; Editing by Jason Szep and Tom Brown)